PaulAdutwum/PaulAdutwum/README.md

 ## 🎓 Education
 - **Bates College**
-  - *B.Sc. in Computer Science, Physics, and Mathematics*
+  - *B.Sc. in Computer Science, and Mathematics*

 ---